Bootstrap percolation on the Hamming torus

-\begin{lemma} Assume $p$ satisfies the same bound as in Lemma \ref{cajunsprel1}.
-Then $\prob(E) \to 0$ as $n \to \infty$. \end{lemma} \begin{proof} As we have already observed, $\prob(E) \le n^d\prob(E_v)$.
-Now, if $E_v$ occurs, by (\ref{thebigo}) at least $\threshold-A$ vertices in the neighborhood of $v$ must be initially closed but become open strictly before $v$; therefore, they violate at least one of (1)--(4).
-But since they are not open initially and become open, they must violate one of (\ref{thebigo}) or (\ref{wilsonpickett}).
-By the pigeonhole principle, of the $d$ lines through $v$, at least one must either contain $\frac{\threshold-A}{2d}$ vertices which violate (\ref{thebigo}), or $\frac{\threshold-A}{2d}$ vertices which violate (\ref{wilsonpickett}).
+\begin{pf} As we have already observed, $\prob(E) \le n^d\prob(E_v)$.
+Now, if $E_v$ occurs, by (2) at least $\threshold-A$ vertices in the neighborhood of $v$ must be initially closed but become open strictly before $v$; therefore, they violate at least one of (1)--(4).
+But since they are not open initially and become open, they must violate one of (2) or (3).
+By the pigeonhole principle, of the $d$ lines through $v$, at least one must either contain $\frac {\threshold-A}{2d}$ vertices which violate (2), or $\frac {\threshold-A}{2d}$ vertices which violate (3).

 By Lemmas \ref{cajunsprel1} and \ref{cajunsprel2}, each of these happens with probability